ossf/tac/process/due-diligence-guidelines.md

-This page provides guidelines to those leading or contributing to due diligence exercises performed by or on behalf of the Technical Oversight Committee of the CNCF.
+This page provides guidelines to those leading or contributing to due diligence exercises performed by or on behalf of the Technical Oversight Committee of the OpenSSF.

 ## Introduction

-Part of the evaluation process in deciding upon initial or continued inclusion of projects into the CNCF is a Technical Due Diligence ('Tech DD') exercise.
-Ultimately the voting members of the TOC will, on the basis of this and other information, vote for or against the inclusion of each project at the relevant time.
+Part of the evaluation process in deciding upon initial or continued inclusion of projects into the OpenSSF is a Technical Due Diligence ('Tech DD') exercise.
+Ultimately the voting members of the TAC will, on the basis of this and other information, vote for or against the inclusion of each project at the relevant time.